archethic-foundation/aeip/AEIP-16.md

 ]
 ```

+> As for the actions, the parameters in the function arity would be accessible in the condition's block

 To make the condition extendable by simple or advanced user, we propose to have capability to define expectation of condition with: `as` keyword or direct code returning a boolean to accept the transaction using `do` keyword.

 ```elixir